Wolfenbüttel

 Wolfenbüttel (/de/; Wulfenbüddel) is a town in Lower Saxony, Germany, the administrative capital of Wolfenbüttel District.
-It is best known as the location of the internationally renowned Herzog August Library and for having the largest concentration of timber-framed buildings in Germany, around 1,000.
+It is best known as the location of the internationally renowned Herzog August Library and for having the largest concentration of timber-framed buildings in Germany, numbering around 1,000.
 It is an episcopal see of the Evangelical Lutheran Church in Brunswick.
-It is also home to the Jägermeister distillery, houses a campus of the Ostfalia University of Applied Sciences, and the Landesmusikakademie of Lower Saxony.
+It is also home to the distillery, houses a campus of the Ostfalia University of Applied Sciences, and the of Lower Saxony.

 Geography

 The town center is located at an elevation of 77 ft on the Oker river near the confluence with its Altenau tributary, about 13 km south of Brunswick and 60 km southeast of the state capital Hannover.
 Wolfenbüttel is situated about half-way between the Harz mountain range in the south and the Lüneburg Heath in the north.
 The Elm-Lappwald Nature Park and the Asse hill range stretch east and southeast of the town.